J-M0/dbg.h/README.md

 # dbg.h: super simple print debugging

 `dbg.h` is a header-only library for quick and dirty print debugging.
 It contains two macros inspired by Rust's [`dbg!`](https://doc.rust-lang.org/std/macro.dbg.html) macro: `dbg()` and `dbgfmt()`.
-They can be enabled or disabled like `assert` by defining `NDEBUG`.

 These macros are intentionally simple and are meant as a debugging aid.
+They probably shouldn't hang around in your code for a long time outside of tests and the like.
 Find a real logging library if you need more featureful logging.

 ## dbg()